 Dr. Jeremy White in Miami sees patients who are coming in for a revision rhinoplasty that have already suffered the experience of undergoing cosmetic surgery only to be horribly disappointed by the results.
 This can happen due to mistakes made by an inexperienced surgeon, unrealistic expectations set by the doctor, poor healing or postoperative complications, or some combination of these factors.
-For this reason, it is of the utmost importance that the patient and surgeon have an open understanding about what kind of results can be expected.
+For this reason, it is of the utmost importance that the patient and surgeon have an open understanding of what kind of results can be expected.
 Patients going in for a revision rhinoplasty should be aware that the extent of damage done by the previous surgery may limit what can be achieved aesthetically.

 How long will recovery from revision rhinoplasty take?